PerlAlien/Alien-Build/README.md

     If set to `share` or `system`, it will override the system detection logic.
     If set to `default`, it will use the default setting for the [alienfile](https://metacpan.org/pod/alienfile).
     The behavior of other values is undefined.

+    Although the recommended way for a consumer to use an [Alien::Base](https://metacpan.org/pod/Alien::Base) based [Alien](https://metacpan.org/pod/Alien) is to declare it as a static configure and build-time dependency, some consumers may prefer to fallback on using an [Alien](https://metacpan.org/pod/Alien) only when the consumer itself cannot detect the necessary package.
+In some cases the consumer may want the user to opt-in to using an [Alien](https://metacpan.org/pod/Alien) before requiring it.

+    To keep the interface consistent among Aliens, the consumer of the fallback opt-in [Alien](https://metacpan.org/pod/Alien) may fallback on the [Alien](https://metacpan.org/pod/Alien) if the environment variable `ALIEN_INSTALL_TYPE` is set to any value.
+The rationale is that by setting this environment variable the user is aware that [Alien](https://metacpan.org/pod/Alien) modules may be installed and have indicated consent.
+    The actual implementation of this, by its nature would have to be in the consuming CPAN module.

 - ALIEN\_BUILD\_RC